Technical Communication Program

 The Technical Communication Program (TCP), in Huang Engineering 049, is a writing and public speaking resource center focused on STEM communication for Stanford students of all levels.

 The TCP offers individual consulting and coaching in addition to a range of courses to help Stanford students become more effective and confident writers and presenters.

-TCP instructors provide in-depth feedback on all types of documents (e.g., grant proposals, journal articles, job search documents) and presentations (e.g., dissertation defenses, pitches) and have extensive experience in working with technical and scientific (STEM) topics.
-The TCP also provides tutorial support for courses (including WIM courses) in the School of Engineering.
-Our services are primarily designed for students in engineering, but we welcome interested students from across the university.
+The TCP's experienced and supportive instructors provide feedback on most types of documents (e.g., fellowship proposals, journal articles, statements of purpose) and presentations (e.g., dissertation defenses, pitches) and are familiar with the forms of STEM communication.
+The TCP also provides support for School of Engineering courses (including WIM courses) and offers workshops on various aspects of technical communication.
+Our services are primarily designed for students in engineering, but we welcome students from across the university.

-If you are interested in short-term 1:1 tutoring for a document or presentation, please click on Consulting request below to submit a webform.
-We read and comment on written material before meeting students, so please submit requests well in advance of due date.
+If you are interested in a consultation about a document or presentation, please click on the Consulting request form button below to submit a webform.
+Because we work with many courses and students and review written material before meeting students, please submit your request well in advance of your due date.

 ENGR 100: Teaching Public Speaking

 The theory and practice of teaching public speaking and presentation development.
 Lectures/discussions on developing an instructional plan, using audiovisual equipment for instruction, devising tutoring techniques, and teaching delivery, organization, audience analysis, visual aids, and unique speaking situations.
 Weekly practice speaking.
 Students serve as apprentice speech tutors.
 Those completing course may become paid speech instructors in the Technical Communications Program.
 Prerequisite: consent of instructor.
 To schedule an interview, contact Matt Vassar.
 3 units.
 Offered winter and spring.

 ENGR 103/203: Public Speaking